-Prime Minister Benjamin Netanyahu on Sunday tried to fend off a right-wing challenge ahead of Israel’s parliamentary election later this month, urging conservative voters to stand by his ruling Likud party and not defect to the right.
+Benjamin Netanyahu is fending off a right-wing challenge ahead of Israel’s parliamentary election later this month, urging conservative voters to stick with his Likud party and not defect to the far right.

-In a number of rare local radio interviews, the Israeli leader insisted that the only way for the right to remain in power “is to vote for me.”
+In a number of local radio interviews, the Israeli leader maintained that the only way for the right to remain in power “is to vote for me.”

 Any other vote, by those who want me as prime minister and don’t vote for me, increases the chance that the left will return to govern and lead the country instead of us.

-Jewish Home is also a more outspoken proponent of Jewish settlement building in territory that is claimed by the Palestinians for a future state.
+Jewish Home is also a more outspoken in defending Jewish settlement construction in territory that is claimed by the Palestinians.

 Bennett’s surge raises the possibility of a right-wing coalition with Labor instead of the tiny nationalist and Orthodox parties on which Netanyahu has relied so far.